INN/deploy-tools/README.md

 The examples directory also includes a `Vagrantfile`, a bunch of config files for Apache, PHP, MySQL and a `boot-script.sh` for provisioning a Vagrant instance for local development.

-Assuming you have VirtualBox and Vagrant installed, start the Vagrant box with:
+Assuming you have VirtualBox and Vagrant installed, and enough spare disk space, start the Vagrant box with:

     $ vagrant up

-It should take about ten minutes to complete the provisioning process.
+It should take about ten minutes to complete the provisioning process, depending on your internet connection speed.

 When the Vagrant box is ready, you'll want to edit your `/etc/hosts` file (i.e. not the `hosts` file on the Vagrant box), adding: